DETAILED ACTION

 Greyscale

-With respect to claim 4: Domenig remains silent as to the material of filler 13, and therefore does not disclose “wherein the at least one spacer part: is made at least partially, preferably entirely, out of a foam, in particular a polyethylene foam, and/or has a predetermined breaking point, preferably a perforation” as claimed.
+With respect to claim 4: Domenig remains silent as to the material of filler 13, and therefore does not disclose “wherein the at least one spacer part: is made at least partially out of a foam” as claimed.

 Lautenschläger shows it is known in the double-walled drawer frame art to use a variety of foams for the filler between the inner and outer walls of said double-walled drawer frame.
 E.G., hard foam contributes to strength and soft foam mainly has a noise-dampening action.
 Lautenschläger cols.
 3-4 teach using a rectangular piece of ready-made soft foam.
 Lautenschläger col. 5, lines 1-3 state that chemically different foams can be used, such as polyurethanes, synthetic rubbers, etc. – depending on the properties desired in the foam-filled piece.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify the filler 13 to be made of polyethylene foam, because that is a known foam filler in the furniture art for providing rigidity or semi-rigidity.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify the filler 13 to be made of foam, in order to provide at least one of the desirable features from Lautenschläger (strength, noise dampening, etc.) to the filler 13.

 Sunka Figs. 5-6 and col. 3, lines 30-51 disclose a single plastic sheet board 200 with perforations 202 that allow any combination of individual sections 201 to be broken off.
 This allows an installer to customize the length and height of the wall sections that are broken off of the board 200.